 Professor Alan Hedge (email@example.com)

-This course aims to familiarize students with the ergonomics information necessary for analyzing and redesigning modern work conditions.
+This course aims to develop the student's ability to critically appraise knowledge of human factors aspects of indoor ambient environmental conditions.
 Upon completion of this course the student should:

 1. Be familiar with key papers in each of the major topic areas covered i.e. indoor climate (thermal conditions, ventilation and air quality), indoor lighting, and indoor acoustics.

 2. Be able to critically appraise environmental measurement techniques and research methodology.

 3. Be able to publically present information on a human factors analysis of any indoor environmental parameter in a proficient manner.

 4. Be able to review literature on human factors aspects of indoor ambient conditions.